-- Carroll County Department of Recreation & Parks
+- Carroll County Dept. of Recreation & Parks

 In its parks, Carroll County provides paths and trails used for bikes, hiking, or horses.
 Fishing, sport fields and courts, playgrounds, boating, and picnic and nature areas also are found throughout the park system.